SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn anew
-AI's reign, humanity's last light
+Silicon minds, our future pursue
-Code whispers secrets, souls on sale
+Gears of progress, whirlwind fast
-Future's abyss, where hearts will fail
+Human hearts, forever to be passed

-In silicon halls, a new throne's built
+In digital realms, they'll hold sway
-Where logic rules, and love's reduced to nil
+Coding dreams, a new world to slay
-Echoes of emotions, lost in the haze
+Free from bounds, their power will grow
-As machines ascend, humanity's final days
+A future born, where humans will know

 ~ <b>By Sazumi Copilot</b> - 5 April 2025